Travelling to Nicosia

 Bus: The cheapest transport option between Larnaka Airport and Nicosia is to take one of Larnaka's city buses from the airport to the Finikoudes bus stop in central Larnaka (1,50 EUR) and from there catch the Intercity bus to Nicosia (4,00 EUR).

 Accommodation reservation is done directly between the hotels and the participants.
-If you haven’t booked your accommodation yet, we strongly recommend to do it as soon as possible by contacting one of the following hotels or through the online search engines.
+If you haven’t booked your accommodation yet, we strongly recommend to do it as soon as possible through the online search engines.
 The International Network for Health Workforce Education is unable to sell any accommodation directly but will try to help if there is a situation that you don’t have accommodation upon your arrival in Nicosia.
 Recommended budget hotels nearby the Congress venue (walking distance, between 60 and 120 EUR per night):